Where Do Humans Look When Demonstrating to Robots? Human Gaze Behavior in Pick-and-Place Tasks Across Demonstration Devices: Abstract

 \section{Abstract}

-Imitation learning for acquiring generalizable policies often requires a large volume of demonstration data, making the process significantly costly.
-One promising strategy to address this challenge is to leverage the cognitive and decision-making skills of human demonstrators with strong generalization capability, particularly by extracting task-relevant cues from their gaze behavior.
+Imitation learning for generalizable performance often requires a large volume of demonstration data, making the process significantly costly.
+One promising strategy to address this challenge is to leverage the cognitive skills of human demonstrators with strong generalization capability, particularly by revealing the underlying task demands reflected in their gaze behavior.
 However, imitation learning typically involves humans collecting data using demonstration devices that emulate a robot's embodiment and visual condition.
 This raises the question of how such devices influence gaze behavior.
-We propose an experimental framework that systematically analyzes demonstrators' gaze behavior across a spectrum of demonstration devices.
-Our experimental results indicate that devices emulating (1) a robot's embodiment or (2) visual condition impair demonstrators' capability to extract task-relevant cues via gaze behavior, with the extent of impairment depending on the degree of emulation.
-Additionally, gaze data collected using devices that capture natural human behavior improves the policy's task success rate from 18.8\% to 68.8\% under environmental shifts.
+We propose an experimental framework that systematically analyzes human demonstrators' gaze behavior across a spectrum of robot-emulating demonstration devices.
+Our experimental results show that certain device properties shift gaze from task-goal cues (e.g., objects) toward control-monitoring cues (e.g., the end-effector).
+Furthermore, these shifts directly affect the performance of typical gaze-based imitation learning models, sometimes degrading it below non-gaze baselines.
+Project page: \url{https://toyotafrc.github.io/WhereDoHumansLook-Proj/}